-Finding someone to do commercial painting in Dublin is quite a bit of work.
+Finding someone to do commercial painting in Dublin, CA is quite a bit of work.
 You don’t randomly pick a painting company just because it is the nearest to you or it is the most available (a painting service company who has a busy calendar is usually an indication of a reputable painting company).
 Instead, discovering more about potential painters in your area will enable you to tell the difference between a “good” and a “bad” painter.
 And obviously, the good painter is the one you want to hire.

 In residential painting, you have the option of doing the work by yourself or hiring a professional.
 But when commercial painting is needed, hiring a professional is the best choice.
 Why is that so?
 It’s because you want your business to be presented in a professional manner.
 You want to pull in clients, so the physical aspect of your business should be attractive.
 Plus, if you own and run a big establishment, doing the painting all by yourself is impractical, takes too long, and is simply out of the question.